 The Museum of Science has been on the cutting-edge of science education since its original opening in 1951.
 Featuring a Planetarium, laser shows, a 3-D digital cinema, live presentations and demonstrations (such as the popular lightning show), and much more.

-The New England Sports Museum, located inside the TD Garden, preserves and showcases the distinctly rich sports history of New England.
+The Sports Museum, located inside the TD Garden, preserves and showcases the distinctly rich sports history of New England.
 Kids will enjoy an amazing collection of sports memorabilia from all of the area’s great sports teams and personalities.

 The Old State House Museum is an excellent history museum containing authentic artifacts from the American Revolution and other important eras of Boston history.
 A number of hands-on exhibits are designed especially for children.